prommis/prommis/docs/flowsheets/uky.rst

     * solid feed mass flow and component mass fractions
     * volume of leach tank(s)
     * partition coefficients for each solvent extraction unit
-    * flow rate and component concentrations for organic make-up streams and acid feeds
+    * flow rate and component concentrations for organic make-up streams and HCl feeds
+    * liquid recovery fraction for solid-liquid separators
+    * precipitator inlet temperature
+    * roaster inlet temperature and pressure, pressure drop, molar flow, and component mole fractions
     * split fractions for each recycle loop